AIM3r4j/sernam/README.md

 # Sernam

-Sernam is an Username Generator for Javascript or NodeJS.
+Sernam is a Username Generator for Javascript or NodeJS.
 It generates single or multiple unique usernames from the name passed in as a parameter.

 ## Installation